pflanze/functional-perl/functional_XML/README.md

-The body of elements can be a mix of standard Perl arrays, [`FP::PureArray`](../lib/FP/PureArray.pm)s, linked lists based on `FP::List`, and promises (`FP::Lazy`, `FP::Stream`), the latter of which allow for the generation of streaming output.
+The body of elements can be a mix of standard Perl arrays, [`FP::PureArray`](../lib/FP/PureArray.pm)s, linked lists based on `FP::List`, and promises (`FP::Lazy`, `FP::Stream`), the latter of which allow for the generation of streaming output (which means the document is generated while it is being serialized, thus there's no memory needed to hold the whole document at once).

 Direct creation of XML elements: